aqib-m31/ShareStore/README.md

 8. **`views.py`**: Houses view functions that handle HTTP requests and define how web pages are rendered.

+9. **`discord_integration.py`**: Manages the automation of uploading files to a specified Discord channel based on certain criteria, utilizing the Discord API.

-9. **`requirements.txt`**: Lists external Python packages and dependencies required for the project.
+10. **`requirements.txt`**: Lists external Python packages and dependencies required for the project.

 ### How to run Share Store
 [Note: A brief guide on how to create a Firebase project and find the JSON service account key file for this project is given at the end.](#setting-up-firebase-for-share-store)